wp-plugins/duracelltomi-google-tag-manager/readme.txt

 1. Go to Settings / Google Tag Manager and enter your Google Tag Manager container ID and setup additional options

 == Frequently Asked Questions ==

+= How can I track add-to-cart events in WooCommerce =

+To track add-to-cart events you have to catch the dataLayer event gtm4wp.addToCart

+There are 3 additional dataLayer variables that can be accessed during the event:

+* productName: the name of the product where the cart button has been pressed
+* productSKU: the SKU you entered in your product settings
+* productID: the ID of the WordPress post that holds your product data

 = How can I track scroll events in Google Tag Manager? =